-When plugged in, your Canary Flex will operate in the same manner as the Canary Pro, in which it uses "computer vision" to determine if motion is happening.
+When wired, your Canary Flex will operate in the same manner as the Canary Pro, in which it uses "computer vision" to determine if motion is happening.
 It's basically just looking at changes in the pixels on the screen.
 Any pixels changing is registered as motion.
 Canary's computer vision algorithms then try to filter out repetitive motion from things like ceiling fans, or background motion like lights and shadows to provide you with intelligent notifications.

 Note: Canary Flex operates using PIR motion detection (instead of computer vision) if it is plugged in and the battery is not fully charged, in order to charge the battery faster.
 When the battery reaches full charge, the device will switch back into computer vision mode.

-When operating unplugged, Canary Flex uses a low-power standby state.
+When operating wire-free mode, Canary Flex uses a low-power standby state.
 Your Canary Flex will only detect motion using its passive infrared (PIR) sensor.
 The PIR sensor is located on the front of the Flex in the middle of the LED ring.
 This sensor detects heat signatures.
 When something with a different heat signature than the surrounding environment passes in front of your Canary Flex, it "trips" the sensor, wakes up your device from its low power state, and your device begins to record.

 If you believe your device is not capturing enough motion here are a few suggestions.